featured image

 nano config.json

-# Restart the container to flush the memory and apply the stripped config
+# Then restart the container to flush the cached config

 docker restart vaultwarden

-💡 Pro-Tip: For maximum security, do not use an admin token at all after initial setup.
-If you ever need to access the admin panel again, inject a fresh hash into config.json, restart the container, make your changes, and immediately delete the token again.
+If you ever need admin access again later, inject a fresh Argon2 hash into config.json, restart, make your changes, and immediately delete the token again.
+Don’t leave it in config.json as a permanent fixture.

 We respect your privacy.